Ludum Dare 39 Devlog

 I've been using HacknPlan for the past year to track and manage all my work, and it's been working really well for me.
 It's a very intuitive way to see where my projects are standing and a significant improvement over

 todo.txt files littered everywhere.

 I made a Hacknplan project for Despot 3900 with Mechanics, Graphics, Sound, and Packaging as milestones.
-Now I had a tangible goal for the end of the jam: get each milestone to 80% completion.
-This also allowed me to focus exclusively on implementation once the game design was established and broken down into tasks, and I never had to spend any time deciding on what to work on next.
+Now I had a tangible goal for the end of the jam: get each milestone to 80%.
+This also let me focus exclusively on implementation once the game design was done and broken down into tasks, and I never had to spend any more time deciding what to work on next.

-I like reduced color palettes because they make it faster and easier to draw consistent graphics.
+I like reduced color palettes, they make it faster and easier to draw consistent graphics.
 I'm also partial to the old CGA aesthetic, I think it's a cool look.

 It's all about saving time and having your past work keep working for you.
 For example, I wrote a script that generates a skeleton project that draws a box on the screen which you can move with the arrow keys.
 With a single command-line call I have a working graphical program that I can immediately start adding game-specific features to and not waste any time setting up.
 The script even creates a new git repo and populates the

 1 2 3